-A native San Diegan, Jim’s distinguished civic service spans over three decades.
-He served two terms as Chief of Staff to a City Council member and was elected to the San Diego City Council in 2000 and reelected in 2004.
-Jim’s accomplishments as an elected official are numerous: building libraries, fostering economic development, water and waste water policy and specializing in regional transportation and planning issues.
+Jim’s accomplishments as an elected official are numerous: building libraries, fostering economic development, water and wastewater policy and specializing in regional transportation and planning issues.
 Jim is also Past President of the League of California Cities.

-The recipient of numerous awards and honors over his career, Jim is a member of San Diego Rotary Club 33, and Lambda Alpha International.
-An author, futurist and entrepreneur, Jim speaks frequently to groups, conferences and organizations around the world about the future of transportation, technology innovation, connected communities and numerous leading-edge technologies.
+The recipient of numerous awards and honors over his career, Jim is a member of San Diego Rotary Club 33, Urban Land Institute and Lambda Alpha International.

-Jim has two sons.
-He and his wife Robin live in San Diego with their two English Bulldogs, Ruby and Red.
+Jim has two adult sons.
+He and his wife Robin live in the San Diego area with their two English Bulldogs, Ruby and Red.